-- a.
-Industrial revolution - b.
-American war of independence
+a.
+Industrial revolution

 c.
-The French Revolution with its ideals of liberty, equality and fraternity a. reflected the old faith b. shows a new faith
+The French Revolution with its ideals of liberty, equality and fraternity a. reflected the old faith b. shows a new faith a. arts b. poetry

 2- Romantic poetryin man with all his feelings, senses and all the sides of his experiences.